ibrahim-shoil/alx-system_engineering-devops/0x02-shell_redirections/README.md

-**0x02.
-Shell, I/O Redirections and filters**
+this is project for 0x02.
+Shell, I/O Redirections and filters
-#0-Write a script that prints “Hello, World”, followed by a new line to the standard output.